Oya Başar: Early life and career

 At the age of 8, Başar joined the Istanbul City Theatres.
 After finishing her education in Istanbul, she took part in various plays.
 She then worked for Devekuşu Cabaret, Istanbul Theatre and Ali Poyrazoğlu Theatre.
 She then made her television debut, before meeting Levent Kırca and founding a theatre company with him.
-Her breakthrough came with the 1986 series Olacak O Kadar, which she produced, directed, and acted in together with her husband.
+Her breakthrough came with the 1986 sketch series Olacak O Kadar, which she produced, directed, and acted in together with her husband for years.
+She played in popular comedy series "Benim Annem Bir Melek" alongside Tarık Ünlüoğlu who her ex-bride's father.
 In 2007, she was diagnosed with breast cancer and took a break from acting but later recovered.
 She then joined Şehir Theatres and appeared in the Yedi Kocalı Hürmüz musical.
 Başar continues her career in cinema and television.

 Personal life

+Her maternal family is of Kurdish origin.
+After Ottoman Empire collapsed, her paternal family is of Turkish origin who immigrated from Thessaloniki.
 Başar married actor Levent Kırca in 1985.
 Together they had two children, Umut Kırca and Ayşe Kırca.
 The couple divorced in 2000, but remarried in 2001 before divorcing again in 2005.
 Levent Kırca died in 2015.

 Başar does not use social media and has stated that she doesn't take what is written on these media into consideration.